 25% of the body’s bones are located in the feet.
 Why?
 They’re propping up your entire body!
 And with incredible finesse, we might add.
 Feet are continually making adjustments and must spread out the pressure to all joints.

 So, you ask, are YogaToes® for me?
 You’re darn right they are.
 Until we live in a stress-free, barefoot society, they’ll always be a good decision.
-YogaToes® come with a 30 Day Money-Back Guarantee and Lifetime Warranty.
+YogaToes® come with a 30 Day Money-Back Guarantee.
 What’s more?
 Bunion prevention is included with each and every pair.